muxinc/media-chrome/docs/src/pages/en/themes/handling-variables.md

 [![Edit Media Chrome Vars Theme](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/media-chrome-vars-theme-nejd49?fontsize=14&hidenavigation=1&theme=dark)

 In the example above the `username` attribute is provided to the `<media-theme>` element and this is then rendered in the template.
+The `videotitle` defaults to the value defined after the double question-mark operator in the theme.

 ## Avoid native attribute names